Attrition Rate Calculator

 What is considered a good employee turnover rate?

-Include all employees who are on payroll and those on temporary layoff, leave of absence, or furlough.
+Include all employees who are on your payroll and those on temporary layoff, leave of absence, or furlough.
 Also, for employees who left, include voluntary resignations, dismissals, layoffs, and retirements.
 Exclude internal transfers, promotions, temporary workers, employees on temporary layoff, furlough, or leave of absence.
 Note: Some organisations exclude retirements when measuring turnover rate.

 Why is tracking employee turnover rate important?